-In 2020, most businesses rely on data to adjust and optimize their strategy; but having said that, nearly 1 in 2 companies say that they struggle to access and break silos between disparate data types.
-As we talk with hundreds of Marcom professionals each day, we realize that the majority of businesses can't grasp the bigger picture.
-They rely on internal metrics, such as sales figures, financials, and internal reports to check their positioning.
-While this type of internal data is necessary, it is historical data.
+Since we talk with hundreds of MarCom professionals each and every day, we realize that the majority of businesses have a difficult time grasping the bigger picture because they do not have all the data they need to make informed decisions.
+Oftentimes, these businesses rely solely on internal metrics, such as sales figures, financials, and internal reports to check their positioning.
+While internal data is necessary, it is historical data.
 This means that it delivers insights into events that have already happened.
 As a result, companies end up making decisions based on a combination of lagging indicators, and intuition.

 With 72% of PR pros saying that measuring business impact is currently their top challenge, silos in data is a problem.

 No business is unaffected by what’s going around them, and they need to not live in their own internal bubble.

 At Meltwater, we believe that having all the data you need, both internal and external, in a single location, is vital.
 That is why we have developed our own API (or Application Programming Interface).

 Worry not, I won't dive into the technical side of things here, instead, I'll explain how APIs work in general (and how Meltwater's API works as well).

 What you need to know is that an API is used to transfer data from one application to another.
 In short, it helps tools to talk to each other without you - the end-user - having to code anything extra.

 Imagine that you are sitting in a fancy restaurant, holding a menu.
 In that situation, the waiter acts as the API.

 The API [the waiter] takes information [your order] from you [App #1], brings it to the kitchen [App #2], and comes back with your meal.
 A seamless experience.